Myuuiii/EmpireWandPlus/docs/Config/SpellCastingRange.md

 # Change Spell Casting Range

 You can change the amount of blocks of range a spell has when casting.
-When a blokc outside of this range is targeted, the spell will not execute.
+When a block outside of this range is targeted, the spell will not execute.

 ```yaml
   Blood Spark: